jujuck/UseReducer_React/readme.md

 All good but your code is quite long and you have now a lot of function to manage your state...
 Quite problematic if your project grow stronger

 ## Let's reorganize it with the help of useReducer
-On this part, we will add a useReduer and prepare a ToDoReducer function to manage all the action on our state.
+On this part, we will add a useReducer and prepare a ToDoReducer function to manage all the action on our state.
 We will reintégrate the action one after another.
-And then, change the call on the component.
+And then, at the end, we will change all the call of the function on the components.
 Ready !!!
 - 1/ Add a function *todoReducer* and instantiate the react useReduer hook bellow.
 ```
 const todoReducer = (state, action) => {